arnstran/CHKP-VMSS_Blueprint/README.md

 # CHKP-VMSS_Blueprint
-Deploys a Check Point Cloud Security Blueprint using Terraform with CloudGuard IaaS Scale Sets.
+Deploys a Check Point Cloud Security Blueprint in Azure using Terraform with CloudGuard IaaS Scale Sets.
 North hub is used for inbound traffic and South hub is used for E/W and outbound traffic.
 Public accessible Jumphost in East spoke and a public load balanced web site (2 x Web servers) in West spoke.

 Requirements: